Key Dates for Your 2022 Christmas Marketing

 Some retailers, especially bigger ones, make special Thanksgiving sales part of their 2021 Christmas marketing strategy.
 Thanksgiving has become Gray Thursday.
 And for some stores, this is quite successful, at a cost.
 We should note that individually, we are not in favor of any business opening on Thanksgiving.
 Turkey Day should be for overeating with family and friends only.
 And many other small business owners feel the same way.

 Easily the most insane shopping day of the year!
 Black Friday is the day when ordinarily timid people become raging monsters.
-There is no point in doing any marketing that day if you are a small business owner.
-Most likely, you will be too busy dealing with all the customers in your store.
+If you are a small business owner, there is no point in doing any marketing that day.
+You will most likely be too busy dealing with all the customers in your store.

 Score!
 Small businesses get their day to strut their stuff.
 So be sure to get in on the fun and use a hashtag like #smallbizsaturday to get more traction on your social channels.
 Many consumers have become wary of big retailers and prefer to support local small businesses instead.
 Even better for you, they are even willing to spend more to do so.

-This day is Black Friday, online!
+This day is Black Friday online!
 Cyber Monday is the busiest single day for online shopping.
 If you are doing e-commerce, you want to get your message out on every possible channel.
-And here is an extra tip for you: make sure your e-commerce site is functional and ready to rock.
+And here is an extra tip: make sure your e-commerce site is functional and ready to rock.
 Cyber Monday is not the day to have any problems.

-Make Giving Tuesday part of your 2021 Christmas marketing strategy.
-Ask your real and online customers to support your charitable efforts by making a purchase that day and donating a portion of the proceeds to a local charity.
+Make Giving Tuesday part of your 2022 Christmas marketing strategy.
+Ask your real and online customers to support your charitable efforts by purchasing that day and donating a portion of the proceeds to a local charity.
 Here is a hint: find out if any local charities with similar fundraising plans and join them.
-The name recognition will benefit your sales as well.
+Name recognition will benefit your sales as well.

 December Marketing Dates

 Green Monday is generally one of the biggest shopping days in December.
-Be sure to stay on top of your customers’ minds through targeted social and email campaigns.
-This date is also an excellent general reminder for folks that Christmas is just two weeks away.
+Stay on top of your customers’ minds through targeted social and email campaigns.
+This date is also an excellent general reminder that Christmas is just two weeks away.
 It may spur some procrastinators into action!

 Since 2011, Green Monday has been a $1 billion+ sales day.BlackFriday